 Before implementing an employee recognition program, it is important to take the time to brand your program to optimize its effect for your employees.
 A corporate brand should already be established before creating a program brand.
 By doing so, you will already have determined your target audience and researched your competition before adding a new line of business.
 A good example is Gap Kids.
 Though Gap Kids has a very particular target audience (Gap shoppers with kids), it's part of the corporate brand Gap, Inc.

 C.A.
-Short Company has several programs under our corporate brand.
-Many of the programs have changed their look and feel over our 75+ years in business.
+Short Company has several programs under our corporate brand, including safety initiatives, an employee engagement platform, and more.
+Many of the programs have changed their look and feel over our 80+ years in business.
 Is your company building a program brand?
 Let us share with you four valuable points you should consider.
 And yes, these questions helped our company, too!

 - Does your brand reflect back to your mission statement?

 - Do you want your program to have a slogan or tagline?

 Your brand is the lifeline that connects the consumer back to your product, and in turn, it should convey your company mission statement.
 A mission statement defines an organization's purpose and ambitions, and should be reviewed regularly.
 If you do not have a mission statement, it would be a wise investment of time and resources to develop one.